cca/cca_invenio/readme.md

 The services setup enqueues many tasks rather than completing them synchronously, so the first time you `run` the app it will take a while before setup is complete.

+I've run into `invenio-cli install` build errors related to the cairo package, the errors say something like "no library called "cairo" was found" and "cannot load library 'libcairo.2.dylib'".
+I had cairo installed via homebrew, but the library wasn't in any of the directories that the build process was looking in.
+I fixed this with `cp /opt/homebrew/Cellar/cairo/1.18.0/lib/libcairo.2.dylib /usr/local/lib/` (the path to the cairo library may be different on your system).

 See our "notes" folder for further documentation.

 ## Overview